-Focal recordings of untagged individuals and scans
+Focal recordings of untagged individuals

-Some non-juvenile individuals that could not be collared via the methods described above were instead continuously recorded by a human observer.
-A GPS tag equivalent to those deployed in collars was strapped to the end of a telescopic pole and thus kept within 1 meter of the foraging meerkat for the duration of each session.
-At the same time, the observer was vocally describing the focal meerkat’s behavior in a handheld microphone, including occasional moments when it was getting out of range of the pole so that these portions could be removed from the recorded trajectories.
+Due to their small size, some juvenile individuals could not be collared and their movements were thus recorded by human observers.
+A GPS tag equivalent to those deployed in collars was strapped to the end of a telescopic pole and thus kept within 1 meter of the juvenile for the duration of each session.
+At the same time, the observer was vocally describing the meerkat’s behavior in a handheld microphone.
 We then processed the data of the uncollared exactly in the same way as data from meerkats wearing a collar (see below).

-Another person performed scans by noting in a tablet when specific events would happen on an all-occurrence basis (predator alarm, encounter with another group, etc…).
-The numbers of meerkats which could be focal-followed depended on the number of persons available (never more than 3), therefore not every non-juvenile could be recorded on every day, especially as GPS tags started failing due to low battery towards the end of the deployment round.
+Scans

+We noted the occurrence of specific events (e.g. predator alarm, encounter with another group, etc…).

+Incomplete group recordings

+Due to GPS tag battery failure and unsuccessful collaring attempts, not every adult meerkat group member was recorded every day.
+Moments where fewer than 2/3 of the adult group members were recorded were removed to reduce the impacts of “invisible” (untracked) individuals.
+Missing juveniles was tolerated, as .. ?